marketing + public relations development + sponsorship strategic planning project management event coordination

 As a curator, Susan’s primary interest lies in interdisciplinary performance-based work spanning from dance-theater to performance installations.
 She has presented work in multiple disciplines including dance, film, music, performance, theater and visual arts.
 Susan has been involved in hundreds of presentations ranging from durational performances in gallery spaces to 25-member dance productions in proscenium stage theaters.

-Susan is currently pursuing a Masters in Arts Management at American University while continuing to consult with a small number of organizations in DC and South Florida including Vizcaya Museum and Gardens, Bas Fisher Invitational, Dance/MetroDC, Florida Film Institute and FUNDarte.
+Susan completed a Masters in Arts Management at American University while continuing to consult with a small number of organizations in DC and South Florida including Vizcaya Museum and Gardens, Bas Fisher Invitational, Dance/MetroDC, Florida Film Institute and FUNDarte.
 Also during her professional “hiatus” in academia, she worked with the NEA’s International Arts Journalism Institute in the Visual Arts hosted by American University.
 In addition, she resumed her interest in Cuban culture by serving as a Director-in-Residence for AU Abroad’s Havana Enclave program while researching contemporary Cuban art in Havana for part of 2010.
 Building on relationships created through OPEN SEASON havana, a participatory art project by artist Julie Kahn presented in part by Artemis during the 9th Havana Biennial in 2006, Susan continued to gain a deeper understanding of contemporary art in Havana through her research and writings.